arangodb/docs/3.11/architecture-deployment-modes-cluster-architecture.md

 ### Coordinators

 _Coordinators_ should be accessible from the outside.
 These are the ones the clients talk to.
-They will coordinate cluster tasks like executing queries and running Foxx services.
-They know where the data is stored and will optimize where to run user supplied queries or parts thereof. _Coordinators_ are stateless and can thus easily be shut down and restarted as needed.
+They coordinate cluster tasks like executing queries and running Foxx services.
+They know where the data is stored and optimize where to run user-supplied queries or parts thereof. _Coordinators_ are stateless and can thus easily be shut down and restarted as needed.